oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 podman network create --driver=bridge --subnet=10.0.20.0/24 shard_pub1_nw
 ```

-**Note:** You can change subnet and choose one of the above mentioned podman network bridges based on your environment.
+**Note:** You can change subnet and choose one of the above mentioned podman network configuration based on your environment.

 ### Setup Hostfile